geodienste-ch/api-examples/README.md

 # geodienste.ch API Examples

-This repository contains Python examples for the usage of the geodienste.ch API.
+This repository contains Python examples for using the geodienste.ch API.

 ## Installation